The opinions expressed by writers are their own and do not necessarily represent the views of the Cumberland Country Republican Committee.

 This is just the latest in another absurd tactic to intimidate Senator Collins, who is perhaps the most important vote in the senate, into submission.
 Luckily, rape threats, coathangers delivered to her office, and the threat of a large donation to a still unknown opponent are unlikely to sway Maine’s senior senator in either direction as Senator Collins has displayed that she is more than capable of thinking for herself.

-Barbara Campbell Harvey of Portland was elected as Secretary of the Maine Republican Party in 2015 and unanimously re-elected in 2017.
+Barbara Campbell Harvey of Portland was elected as Secretary of the Maine Republican Party in 2015 and unanimously re-elected in 2017, 2019, and 2021.
 In addition to her vast experience with Republican political organizations across Maine, Ms. Harvey also has served in a variety of positions for well-known organizations such as the Maine Education Loan Authority Board, LearningWorks, First Radio Parish Church of America, and Friends of the Blaine House.
-Ms. Harvey received her Master’s Degree in political science at Northeastern and lives in Portland, Maine.
+Ms. Harvey received her Master’s Degree in political science at Northeastern.
+She lives in Freeport, Maine.